Lincoln Laboratory's supercomputing system ranked most powerful in New England

 The LLSC mission is to address supercomputing needs, develop new supercomputing capabilities and technologies, and collaborate with MIT campus supercomputing initiatives.
 "The LLSC vision is to enable the brilliant scientists and engineers at Lincoln Laboratory to analyze and process enormous amounts of information with complex algorithms," said Jeremy Kepner, Laboratory Fellow and head of the LLSC.
 "Our new system is one of the largest on the East Coast and is specifically focused on enabling new research in machine learning, advanced physical devices, and autonomous systems."

 Because the new processors are similar to the prototypes developed at the Laboratory more than two decades ago, the new petaflop system is compatible with all existing LLSC software.
-"We have had many years to prepare our computing system for this kind of processor," said Kepner.
+"We have had many years to prepare our computing system for this kind of processor," Kepner said.
 "This new system is essentially a plug-and-play solution."

 After establishing the Supercomputing Center and one of the top systems in the world, the LLSC team will continue to upgrade and expand supercomputing at the Laboratory.
-Said Kepner, "Our hope is that this system is the first of many such large-scale systems at Lincoln Laboratory."
+Kepner said, "Our hope is that this system is the first of many such large-scale systems at Lincoln Laboratory."